Teaching and Learning

 - Supporting College and Career Readiness : As students progress through their education, assessments (e.g., standardized tests, college entrance exams) are often used to evaluate their readiness for postsecondary education and careers.
 These assessments help identify students’ strengths and areas that may need further development before they transition out of K-12 education.

-ACT 20 in BASD
+Act 20 in BASD